-Here's a list of things people are doing for their 2020 Side Project Summer
+Here's a list of Side Project Summer projects

-Side Project Summer is back for its second year after a wide range of publishing people built some amazing technical projects in 2019.
+Side Project Summer is back for its third year after a wide range of publishing people built some amazing technical projects in 2019 and 2020.

 Follow the instructions on cloning a website on GitHub to take a local copy of this website's code.
 Edit the showcase.html file, copying and pasting one of the examples already there to add your own project.
 Feel free to add screenshots to the images folder and reference them using the